AMBER Alert issued for 5-year-old Columbus boy

 "Detectives needs your help locating missing 5-year old Darnell Taylor," read a statement from the the Columbus Division of Police.
 "He was last seen with his 48-year old foster mother, Pammy Maye.
 Mrs. Maye was last seen driving a 2015 Jeep Cherokee."

-The Jeep was found unoccupied in Brooklyn, Ohio, which is in Cuyahoga County, around 6 a.m.
+The Jeep was found unoccupied around 6 a.m. in Brooklyn in Cuyahoga County.

-Maye is about 4′9″ tall and weighs approximately 115 pounds.
+Maye is about 4 fee, 9 inches tall and weighs approximately 115 pounds.
 She had brown hair and brown eyes.
 Maye was last seen wearing a green floral nightgown and pink shoes.